felipekejo/aligent-be-challenge/README.md

 return isEndDateEarlierInYear ? yearDiff - 1 : yearDiff;
 ```
 This approach ensures a more accurate representation of the number of complete years between two dates.

+7. Fastify: The application uses Fastify as the web framework to build the API endpoints due to its high performance and low overhead.
+- Fastify vs. Express: Express is one of the most popular API frameworks for Node.js.
+It's been around since 2010 and has a large community of developers.
+Express is designed to be flexible and easy to use, with a simple and intuitive API.
+But I decided to use Fastify because of these reasons:
+   - Performance: Fastify is known for its high performance and low overhead, offering better speed and efficiency compared to Express.
+It’s designed to handle a large number of requests with minimal latency.
+   - Built-in Features: Fastify comes with built-in support for schema-based validation (using JSON Schema), logging, and content type parsing, which can reduce the need for additional middleware.
+Express requires external middleware to achieve similar functionality.
+   - Plugin System: Fastify has a powerful plugin system that promotes modularity and code reusability.
+Express supports middleware, but Fastify’s plugin system is more structured and allows for better encapsulation of functionality.
+   - Ecosystem and Community: Express has been around longer and has a larger ecosystem and community.
+It is widely used and well-documented, which can be advantageous for finding resources and support.
+Fastify, while newer, has a growing community and is becoming increasingly popular for high-performance applications.
+8. Zod: Zod is used for schema validation of request payloads, ensuring that the input data adheres to the expected format and types.